hanami/guides/content/v1.3/introduction/getting-started.md

 If you want to follow along, make sure you have a working installation of Ruby 2.3+ and SQLite 3+ on your system.

 <p class="notice">
-  This guide is for the latest release of Hanami: 1.3.
+  This guide is for the latest release of Hanami: v1.3.

-  We, the Hanami core team, are working on the next major version of Hanami 2.
+  We, the Hanami core team, are working on the next major version of Hanami: v2.0.

   That said, Hanami v1.3 only supports Ruby 2.3–2.7.
 It does not support Ruby 3.

   So, to continue with this guide, you have to be using Ruby 2.

-  (Hanami 2 will support Ruby 3, of course.)
+  (Hanami v2.0 will support Ruby 3, of course.)
 </p>